About Us

 5 Key Phases Of Corporate Venture Building

-Creating successful corporate ventures needs a clear process.
+Creating successful corporate ventures requires a clear process.
 Each step is important for building a lasting business.
 The journey usually follows these key phases:

 1. Opportunity identification

-This phase starts by identifying venture ideas that align with corporate goals.
-Teams assess market trends, customer demands, and company capabilities to find the best opportunities.
-Cross-functional workshops generate ideas based on company strengths.
-These concepts go through an initial screening to check their market fit before further validation.
+Every venture starts by identifying ideas that align with the company’s strategic goals.
+Teams assess market trends, customer needs, and the company’s capabilities to find the best opportunities.
+Cross-functional brainstorming sessions and workshops generate concepts based on corporate strengths.
+Promising ideas go through an initial screening to check their market fit before moving forward.

 2. Concept validation

-It is very important to validate your idea before investing in it.
-Through customer interviews and problem validation, they check if real demand exists before making major investments.
-Small-scale tests measure customer interest and willingness to pay.
-These experiments use few resources but offer key insights, shaping the concept and business model before scaling.
+Before heavy investment, it’s crucial to validate the idea.
+Through customer interviews, market research, and problem validation, the team checks if real demand exists.
+Small-scale tests or prototypes measure customer interest and willingness to pay.
+These low-cost experiments provide key insights, shaping the concept and business model before scaling up.

 3. Business model design